Emil Bulls: History

 On 20 June 2005, The Southern Comfort was released on Pirate Records.
 It was the last record with DJ Zamzoe.

 In February 2007, the live and acoustic album The Life Acoustic was released.
 The album, which was recorded in Pullach in 2006, was followed by an acoustic tour.

 The following album The Black Path was released on 4 April 2008, on Drakkar records.
 It is the hardest record of the band so far and was recorded in Hannover by Benny Richer (Caliban, Krypteria).
 The single "The Most Evil Spell" was offered as a free download.

 In 2009, Chrissy Schneider left the band and was replaced by Andy Bock, who was the guitar player of From Constant Visions.
 On 25 September 2009, Phoenix was released.
 "Here Comes The Fire" was offered as a free download on their website.
 In September 2009, a music video of "When God Was Sleeping" was released.

 The band's next studio offering, Oceanic, was to be released on 30 September 2011.

-In 2014 the band recorded new album Sacrifice to Venus and released it on 8 August the same year.
+In 2014, the band recorded new album Sacrifice to Venus and released it on 8 August the same year.

-In the beginning of 2016 band released double best-of compilation XX.
+In the beginning of 2016, the band released double best-of compilation XX.
 CD1 contained acoustic versions of best Emil Bulls songs while on CD2 there were original versions.

-The latest Emil Bulls studio album called Kill Your Demons was released on 29 September 2017.
+The studio album called Kill Your Demons was released on 29 September 2017.

+In May 2022, Richardson announced on the band's social media page that he will not be touring from the band because of multiple sclerosis.
+Pascal Theisen (of Cadet Carter) took over as Richardson's replacement.